nyyakko/xsetwacomgui/README.md

 # Contributing

-Just try to follow the general styling of the code and make sure to work in the `devel` branch.\
-For submitting translation, check the [localisation](resources/localisation/) folder.
+Just try to follow the general styling of the code and make sure to work in the `devel` branch.
+For submitting translations, check the [languages](resources/languages/) folder.